akruszewski/gibl/manuscript/chapter4.md

 ### 4.2.2.
 Updating existing code

-Also need to modify `main-helper.rkt` to include peer-to-peer implementation:
+We need to modify `main-helper.rkt` to include our peer-to-peer implementation:

 ```racket
 ; ...